jeqo/jeqo.github.io-src/content/post/2017-10-13-data-on-the-outside-vs-data-on-the-inside.md

 ---
-title: Review - Data on the Outside vs Data on the Inside
+title: Data on the Outside vs Data on the Inside
 date: 2017-10-13
 section: post
 tags:
 - distributed systems
 - papers
+- reviews
 categories:
 - reviews
 ---